YoshiABC123XYZ/LibTelltale/README.md

 The code below shows how you would flush a loaded or created archive back to a .ttarch2 file.

 ```

+void myflush(TTArchive2Flushable* entry);//Come to this in a second

+myfunction() {

   using namespace ttarchive2;

   //The way of flushing an archive is to create a new instance of TTArchive2Flushable.
 This archive can be written and edited.
 To convert from a TTArchive2, use
   //TTArchive2_MakeFlushable(TTArchive2,bool).
 The second parameter specifies if the previous archive should be freed.
 The entries get deleted as they are converted,
   //making it slightly more efficient.
 DO NOT set it to true if you are going to keep the entries!
-Use only when you are deleting the old archive, if you want to create
+Use only when you are deleting the old archive (+ TTArchive2_Free)
-//one then just create a new instance of the TTArchive2Flushable struct.

   TTArchive2Flushable * flush = TTArchive2_MakeFlushable(loadedArchive,false);
   flush.entries.add(TTArchive2_CreateFlushableEntry(new filestream("d:\\myfiles\\includeme.lua"), "includeme.lua");//Add an entry from a file on disk
-flush.entries.add(TTArchive2_ConvertToFlushable(old_entry_which_i_want_to_import_into_the_archive));//Convert a TTArchive2Entry to a flushable one, useful if you only
+  flush.entries.add(TTArchive2_ConvertToFlushable(old_entry_which_i_want_to_import_into_the_archive));//Convert a TTArchive2Entry to a flushable one, useful if you
-//want specific files from a previous archive.
+  //only want specific files from a previous archive.

   flush.game_key = get_key("wdc"); // The key is automatically set if converted from the old archive!
   flush.stream = new fileoutstream("c:\\users\\me\\desktop\\MyTtarchive.ttarch2"); // An outstream must be set when flushing it!

   flush.options |= TTARCH_FLUSH_COMPRESS_OODLE | TTARCH_FLUSH_ENCRYPT; //OR options for how to flush it.
 Set to 0 for default with no compression/encryption.
   //The options get automatically set when converting, and its suggested that you know which version of the archive to OR (TTARCH_FLUSH_V3 or TTARCH_FLUSH_V4) if
   //you haven't converted.
 The version is the same for each archive in a  game, but to check just open an archive from the games archives folder.
   //Check in a music and sounds archive (_ms.ttarch2) and see if the header is TTA3 or TTA4.
 Ignore the first 12 bytes.

   if(TTArchive2_Flush(flush)){/*ERR!*/}//Flushes the archive, without touching the given parameter.

-TTArchive2_FreeFlushable(flush);//Works the same as TTArchive2_Free.
+  TTArchive2_FreeFlushable(flush,&myflush);//Works the same as TTArchive2_Free.
+  //The second parameter is the (nullable) on flush function.
+Will get called after an entry has been written to the archive.
+Useful for debugging.
   delete flush;
+}

+void onflush(ttarchive2::TTArchive2EntryFlushable* entry) {
+	if (!entry) {//If the entry is null, this means the function is compressing the archive!
+Added this so you know to wait as this can take time.
+		printf("Compressing archive!
+Please wait...\n");
+		return;
+	}
+	printf("Saved file to archive: %s\n", entry->name);//This may be called a lot earlier than expected, because the compression happens last.
+This is called
+	//AFTER a file is saved to the archive!
+}

 ```